Individual-centered partial information in social networks: Introduction

 The rest of the paper is organized as follows.
-In Section \ref{sec:notation and main term}, we introduce some notations and $\bbB_E$, a major term of the perceived adjacency matrix (\emph{based on} knowledge depth $L=2$).
-In Section \ref{sec: theory preparation}, we prepare the theory concerning $\bbB_E$ that motivates a new detection algorithm.
-Section \ref{sec:algorithm} introduces our algorithm and its almost exact recovery property under certain conditions.
-Simulation and real data studies are conducted in Sections \ref{sec:simulation} and \ref{sec:real data} respectively.
+In Section \ref{sec:notation and main term}, we introduce the setup of our problem and $\bbB_E$, the signal term of the partial adjacency matrix with knowledge depth $L=2$.
+We analyze the spectral properties of $\bbB_E$ to motivate our detection algorithms and propose a centrality measure for each node based on the magnitude of eigenvalues.
+Section \ref{sec:main_results} describes our algorithms and consistency properties under the SBM and DCSBM.
+We demonstrate the performance of the algorithms and centrality measure using a variety of simulated and real data in Sections \ref{sec:simulation} and \ref{sec:real data} respectively.
 Finally, we conclude with a discussion section.
-All proofs and additional simulation results are relegated to Supplementary Materials \citep{hantong}.
+All the proofs and additional simulation results can be found in the Appendix.